nnn

 Equipment: A 9 x 13-inch baking dish

 2) Spray or butter a 9 x 13 inch baking pan.
-For this recipe, don’t trust “nonstick” on vibes alone.
+For this recipe, do not trust the nonstick baking pan on vibes alone.

-3) Prepare the creamy base.
-In a large mixing bowl, combine:
+3) Get the creamy base ready.
+In a big mixing bowl, combine:

 • 2 cups (16 oz) sour cream